jdhernandezS1/CI_PP1_HB/README.md

 # __CI_PP1_HB__

-Code institute Project portfolio 1 Healthy Body **CI_PP1_HB** Is a web page developed to emulate a vegetarian restaurant and create awareness to how we can help the environment with reducing the animal agriculture just eating less meat or not, the second idea is to share how we can be healthy just doing a balanced diet eating more vegges
+Code institute Project portfolio 1 Healthy Body **CI_PP1_HB** Is a web page developed to emulate a vegetarian restaurant and create awareness to how we can help the environment and ourself reducing the animal agriculture just eating less meat or not, the idea is to share the benefits and how we can do a balanced diet eating more vegges.

 ![bar](./assets/IMG/special.jpeg)